Jean-Claude Beton: Later life

-Jean-Claude Beton sold Orangina to Pernod Ricard in 1984, with Thierry Jacquillat for Pernod Ricard being a prominent character in regards to the purchase happening.
+Beton sold Orangina to Pernod Ricard in 1984, with Thierry Jacquillat of Pernod Ricard being a prominent character in regards to the purchase happening.
 He remained chairman of Orangina until his retirement in 1989.
 The brand went through a series of different owners throughout the 1980s and 1990s.
 In 1997, The Coca-Cola Company offered 5 billion francs for Orangina, but the acquisition was nixed by the French government, which cited the potential for unfair competition within the country's beverage market.
 A second attempt by Coca-Cola to purchase Orangina in 1998 also failed.
-Orangina, known officially as Orangina Schweppes, is now owned a division of Suntory, as of 2014.
+Orangina, known officially as Orangina Schweppes, is now owned as a division of Suntory, as of 2014.

 Orangina was not produced again in Algeria until 2003, when a new factory was opened by a franchise.
 Beton returned to Algeria for the first time since 1967 to attend the opening.
 He also visited the site of his original factory in Boufarik.

 Beton pursued other interests after the 1984 sale of Orangina, including olive oil and wine.
 He purchased several olive groves, as well as the Château Grand Ormeaux winery in Bordeaux during the 1980s.

-Jean-Claude Beton died in Marseille on December 2, 2013, at the age of 88.
-His death was disclosed by the Mayor of Marseille, Jean-Claude Gaudin.
+Beton died in Marseille on December 2, 2013, at the age of 88.
+His death was disclosed by the mayor of Marseille, Jean-Claude Gaudin.
 He was survived by his wife, Madelaine, and their two children, Eric and Françoise.